garryhimpson/Venmo/README.md

 # Venmo API

 Disclaimer: This is an individual effort and is not PayPal/Venmo sponsored or maintained.
+And this is modified repository use this repo at your own reasearh.
+Thanks!

 ## Introduction